berisha-ad/ist-coding-challenge/README.md

 1. VAT number is valid

 - Status: 200
-- { "validated": true, "details": "VAT number is valid for the given country code."}
+- { "valid": true, "details": "VAT number is valid for the given country code."}

 2. Regex validation failed